Spread the love

 Beavers are an important species in Vermont, and they are a protected species in the state.
 If you are lucky enough to spot a beaver, remember to keep your distance and admire it from afar.
 The Vermont Fish and Wildlife Department estimates that there are around 3,000 beavers living in the state.

-See also "Exploring the Natural Wonders of Landscaping"
+See also The Wonders of Mount Everest

 White-Tailed Deer